Easy 5-Minute Instant Pot Hard Boiled Eggs

-With Easter upon us, I thought an Instant Pot hard-boiled egg post might be useful.
-I have the 6-qt Instant Pot Duo, which I note only because the size of the Instant Pot may affect the timing, and you may have to experiment a bit to get the timing right for your pot.
+- Timing may vary: I have the 6-qt Instant Pot Duo, which I note because the size of the Instant Pot may affect the timing, and you may have to experiment a bit to get the timing right for your pot.
 The method I use is included below.

-The downside of hard-boiling eggs in the Instant Pot?
-You can’t cook very many at one time.
+- Don’t cook too many eggs at once: The downside of hard-boiling eggs in the Instant Pot?
+You can’t cook too many at one time.
 Unless you have one of these tiered racks, I wouldn’t recommend cooking more than 6 eggs at one time.